-The coordinate system attributes (extent and preserveAspectRatio) of a class are separately defined by the following priority:
+The coordinate system (including preserveAspectRatio) of a class is defined by the following priority:

 - 1. The coordinate system annotation given in the class (if specified). - 2.
 The coordinate systems of the first base class where the extent on the extends-clause specifies a null-region (if any).
 Note that null-region is the default for base classes, see section 18.6.3. - 3.
-The default coordinate system CoordinateSystem(preserveAspectRatio=true, extent = {{-100, -100}, {100, 100}}).
+The default coordinate system CoordinateSystem(extent = {{-100, -100}, {100, 100}}).